sto3014/LREditionDetails/README.md

 _Catalog name_ and _Lot number_ comes out of an external catalog index.
 If you want to display Lightroom information for the catalog name and the lot number set _Catalog type_ to _Lightroom_ and initialize their values by selecting _Initialize edition details_ from the _Library/Plug-In Extras_ menu.
-This menu action sets _Catalog name_ to the filename of the Lightroom catalog (without file and version suffix) and _Lot number_ to the internal photo ID.
+This action sets _Catalog name_ to the filename of the Lightroom catalog (without file and version suffix) and _Lot number_ to the internal photo ID.

 When you print your photos, you can note the print run size in the corresponding tag and use the signature dropdown